OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/upgrade/pre-migration-checklist.md

 ---

-# Migrating OpsHub Integration Manager version to 7.172 or above
+# Migrating <code class="expression">space.vars.SITENAME</code> version to 7.172 or above

 ## Upgrade MSSQL Server to 2012 or above

 **Applicable When:**
-- If OpsHub Integration Manager is installed with Microsoft SQL Server database version below 2012.
+- If <code class="expression">space.vars.SITENAME</code> is installed with Microsoft SQL Server database version below 2012.

 **Actions:**
 - Upgrade Microsoft SQL Server to 2012 or above versions.